pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Requirements:

 Sickle requires you to set the following variables:

--f: specify forward read file input.
+* -f: specify forward read file input.
--r: specify reverse read file input.
+* -r: specify reverse read file input.
--q: the quality score limit (eg. if 20, the window must have an average quality score of 20 otherwise it will be discarded).
+* -q: the quality score limit (eg. if 20, the window must have an average quality score of 20 otherwise it will be discarded).
--l: the minimum length threshold (eg. if 20, you would discard reads below 20 bps).
+* -l: the minimum length threshold (eg. if 20, you would discard reads below 20 bps).
--n: allows you to remove all sequences containing an n base.
+* -n: allows you to remove all sequences containing an n base.
 This feature is not recommended for RNAseq.
--t: the type of sequencer you used, either Sanger, Solexa or Illumina.
+* -t: the type of sequencer you used, either Sanger, Solexa or Illumina.
 This variable is extremely important because it is used to determine the quality scores of you bases.
-For Sanger, '33' is added to each quality score, whereas '64' is added to Solexa.
-Pre 2011, '33' is added to each quality score for Illumina, and post 2011 '64'is added.
+For Sanger, `33` is added to each quality score, whereas `64` is added to Solexa.
+Pre 2011, `33` is added to each quality score for Illumina, and post 2011 `64` is added.
--o: specify output file for forward reads.
+* -o: specify output file for forward reads.
--p: specify output file for reverse reads.
+* -p: specify output file for reverse reads.
--s: specify output file for non-paired reads.
+* -s: specify output file for non-paired reads.

 References: